51Degrees/specifications/pipeline-specification/features/web-integration.md

 ## Pipeline configuration

-The web integration makes use of several **Flow Elements** in order to support [client-side](#javascript-properties) functionality.
+The web integration makes use of several Flow Elements in order to support [client-side](#javascript-properties) functionality.

-Where the web integration is responsible for creation of the **Pipeline**, it must also ensure that these additional **Flow Elements** will be present.
+Where the web integration is responsible for creation of the Pipeline, it must also ensure that these additional Flow Elements will be present.

 - The [Sequence Element](../pipeline-elements/sequence-element.md) must be
   present.
 If not, it should be added as the first element in the Pipeline.